farhad01/KLFUserInterfaceGuide/README.md

 presentUserInterfaceGuide(view: self.subview, message: "This is very beginning message!!!")
 ```

-Also provides a bunch of presentation options:
+Also provides some presentation options:
 ```swift
 // tag: will force the guide to show once not providing tag will present the guide every time
 // dismissWhenTapedOutside: default behavior forces user to tap inside the box set this property to true so the guide will dismiss by tapping outside.